Here’s Why Golf Shouldn’t Just Be Grandpa’s Favourite

 Regarded a low-impact, lifetime sport unlike any other, golf offers a variety of health and social benefits for individuals of all ages.

-Golf is one of the most popular recreational sports in the world, and with good reason.
-Regarded a low-impact activity that offers a variety of health and social benefits for individuals of any age, this lifetime sport is unlike any other out there.
-Beyond utilising a motionless ball in play, and requiring a certain dress code at specific courses, Golf is extremely sustainable, and deeply beneficial to one’s mind, body, and soul.
+Golf is one of the most popular recreational sports globally, and with good reason.
+Regarded as a low-impact activity that offers a variety of health and social benefits for individuals of any age, this lifetime sport is unlike any other out there.
+Beyond utilising a motionless ball in play, and requiring a particular dress code at specific courses, Golf is highly sustainable and profoundly beneficial to one’s mind, body, and soul.
 There are tons of resources where you can learn about golf history.

 Golf Brings You Outside

-Playing golf means spending a lot of time outdoors, and any activity that gets you outside is beneficial for your health in various ways.
+Playing golf means spending a lot of time outdoors.
+Any activity that gets you outside is beneficial for your health in various ways.
 Fresh air helps everything from your digestive health to your blood pressure and heart rate.
 Studies have found individuals who spend more time outdoors are at lower risk of various chronic health diseases, including obesity.

-The time spent under direct sunlight is in fact necessary for our bodies to absorb our daily requirement of vitamin D. The act of playing golf under the sun, thus singlehandedly provides support to the immune system, regulating the amount of calcium and phosphate in the body, whilst maintaining the necessary nutrients in our bones, teeth, and muscles.
-A lack of vitamin D can lead to bone deformities such as rickets in children, and bone pain caused by a condition called osteomalacia in adults.
+The time spent under direct sunlight is, in fact, necessary for our bodies to absorb our daily requirement of vitamin D. The act of playing golf under the sun.
+Thus singlehandedly provides support to the immune system, regulating the amount of calcium and phosphate in the body while maintaining the necessary nutrients in our bones, teeth, and muscles.
+A lack of vitamin D can lead to bone deformities such as rickets in children and bone pain caused by a condition called osteomalacia in adults.

 As many golf courses are set in picturesque locations, players also benefit from the experience of being in nature.
-Science has long proven how being outdoors and close to nature can help reduce anxiety, improve concentration, boost vision, mitigate bodily pain, provide free aromatherapy, enhance creativity, minimize seasonal affective disorder, and help boost overall self-esteem.
+Science has long proven how being outdoors and close to nature can help reduce anxiety, improve concentration, boost vision, mitigate bodily pain, provide free aromatherapy, enhance creativity, minimise seasonal affective disorder, and help promote overall self-esteem.

 It Encourages Social Interaction